 Getting people to comment on a post

-With the widespread use of “lead magnets” which consist in asking for a comment in exchange for a link to a high value content, it happens that hundreds of people show up on a post to request the content in question.
+With the widespread use of “lead magnets” which consist of asking for a comment in exchange for a link to a high value content, you can have hundreds of people show up on a post to request the content in question.

 These people have just told you that they are interested in a specific topic.
 All you have to do is get their profiles and send them an invitation.